Health Care Delivery

 This document describes the Emergency Severity Index (ESI) triage algorithm, Implementation Handbook, and DVDs.
 The Emergency Severity Index (ESI) is a five-level emergency department (ED) triage algorithm that provides clinically relevant stratification of patients into five groups from 1 (most urgent) to 5 (least urgent) on the basis of acuity and resource needs.
 The Agency for Healthcare Research and Quality (AHRQ) funded initial work on the ESI.

 Research shows that when patients are engaged in their health care, it can lead to measurable improvements in safety and quality.
-To promote stronger engagement, Agency for Healthcare Research and Quality (AHRQ) is developing a guide to help patients, families, and health professionals work together as partners to promote improvements in care.
+To promote stronger engagement, the Agency for Healthcare Research and Quality (AHRQ) developed a guide to help patients, families, and health professionals work together as partners to promote improvements in care.

 Findings were used to bring focus to the challenges of evidence-based hospital design and the roles that funders might play in the development and transfer of knowledge related to the constructed hospital environment.